New cells detect disease and target treatment

 Contact us to explore how the EGF team and Beacon® can help accelerate your research and development needs today.

-Dr Rennos Fragkoudis, Manager
+Dr Rennos Fragkoudis, Head of EGF.

 r.fragkoudis@ed.ac.uk